AlirezaOmrani95/AlirezaOmrani95/README.md

 * Explainable AI

 ### Experiences:
+* **Researcher | 06/2022 - Present**

+  **SI-Lab in ISTI Department of National Research Council – Pisa, Italy**
+  * Developed and designed HDR imaging models using image segmentation and hyperparameter tuning from scratch.
+  *  Implemented facial recognition and audio processing models to distinguish autistic children using Vision Transformers (ViT), Explainable AI, and transfer learning techniques.
+  *  Developed user-friendly software for psychologists with no knowledge of coding to use a machine learning model.
+  *  Implementing deep neural network in 3D Joint Skeleton to recognize Movement Stereotypy.

 * **Visiting Research | 12/2023 - 05/2024**

   **University of Montreal - Montreal, Canada**
-  * Doing research in the field of Audio Processing to detect vocal stereotypy in autistic children, using Transfer Learning.
-* **Researcher | 06/2022 - Present**

-  **SI-Lab in ISTI Department of National Research Council – Pisa, Italy**
-  * Performed research in High Dynamic Range Imaging.
-  * Worked on Facial recognition for distinguishing autistic children and used Explainable AI to analyze the results.
-  * Doing research in the field of Audio Processing to detect vocal stereotypy in autistic children, using Transfer Learning
+  * Researched vocal stereotypy detection in autistic children’s audio, addressing imbalanced data with preprocessing and normalization techniques.
+  * Applied transfer learning on various models, including Vision Transformers (ViT), to enhance performance.
+  * Developed user-friendly software for our vocal stereotypy model for practitioners and psychologists.
+  * Worked with a multidisciplinary and multicultural team.

 * **Researcher | 01/2021 - 12/2021**

   **Kharazmi University - Tehran, Iran**
+  * Conducted research on Super-Resolution Imaging, specifically on the project titled ”Perceptual Image Super Resolution”.
-  * Worked on a scientific project called Perceptual Image Super-Resolution.
-More specifically, I am working on implementing a new loss function called “weighted MSE” to improve the Super-Resolution method.
+  * Developed and implemented a new weighted Mean Squared Error (MSE) loss function to improve edge detection in the super-resolution process.
+  * Contributed to the field of image processing by focusing on enhancing the quality of upscaled images.

+* **Teacher Assistant | 01/2019 - 09/2020**

+  **Kharazmi University - Tehran, Iran**
+  * Worked as a teacher assistant for the Artificial Neural Network Course for four semesters.
+  * Led the TA team, coordinating and overseeing the work of other assistants.
+  * worked as a teacher assistant for the Machine Learning Course for one semester.
+  * Provided students with hands-on projects to enhance their practical understanding of Artificial Neural Networks and Machine Learning.

 ### Education
-* ***BioMedico Rome - Rome, Italy | 11/2021 - Present***
+* ***BioMedico Rome - Rome, Italy | 11/2021 - 12/2024***

   **Ph.D. in Artificial Intelligence**